InspiryThemes/realhomes-docs/docs/my-properties.md

 ## Configure My Properties Settings

-Navigate to **Dashboard → Real Homes → Customize Settings → Members** and look for **My Properties** panel where you can configure related settings. **Select My Properties Page** from dropdown.
+Navigate to **Dashboard → Real Homes → Customize Settings → Users & Members** and look for **My Properties** panel where you can configure related settings. **Select My Properties Page** from dropdown.
 You can also Show/Hide **My Properties Search Form** as displayed in screenshot below.

 ![RealHomes Documentation](images/member-pages/my-properties-panel.png)